15532th/avtdl/PLUGINS.md

 * `adjust_update_interval`: change delay before next update based on response headers.
 This setting doesn't affect timeouts after failed requests.
 Default value is `true`.
 * `quiet_start`: throw away new records on the first update after application startup.
 Default value is `false`.
 * `quiet_first_time`: throw away new records produced on first update of given url.
 Default value is `true`.
-* `max_continuation_depth`: when updating feed with pagination support, only continue for this much pages.
+* `max_continuation_depth`: when updating feed with pagination support, only continue for this many pages.
 Default value is `10`.
 * `next_page_delay`: when updating feed with pagination support, wait this much before loading next page.
 Default value is `1`.
 * `allow_discontinuity`: when updating feed with pagination support, if this setting is enabled and error happens when loading a page, records from already parsed pages will not be dropped.
 It will allow update of the feed to finish, but older records from deeper pages will then never be parsed on consecutive updates.
 Default value is `false`.
-* `fetch_until_the_end_of_feed_mode`: when updating feed with pagination support, enables special mode, which makes monitor try loading and parsing all pages until the end, even if they has been already parsed.
+* `fetch_until_the_end_of_feed_mode`: when updating feed with pagination support, enables special mode, which makes monitor try loading and parsing all pages until the end, even if they have been already parsed.
 Designed for purpose of archiving entire feed content.
 Default value is `false`.

 #### Produced records types: